tunmsk/nextgen-facebook/readme.txt

 = 8.33.2-dev2 =

 (2016/06/27) Added a new "Hide All Pro Settings and Options" option.
 Added tabs to the Header Tags List metabox.
+Reclassified several notification messages.

 = 8.33.1-1 =